 Note: Files whose relative path starts with "META-INF/" are considered to be part of the OpenDocument package rather than of the content stored within the package.
 Therefore, different rules regarding the resolution of relative IRIs may apply.
-In particular the base URI for the resolution of relative IRIs may be the package base IRI rather than the file entry base IRI.

 3.8 Preview Image